Hawaii Pacific University Online NP Programs

 MSN – Psychiatric-Mental Health NP

-RN to MSN – Family Nurse Practitioner
+Post-Master’s Nursing Certificate – Family Nurse Practitioner (FNP)

-RN to MSN – Psychiatric-Mental Health NP
+Post-Master’s Nursing Certificate – Psychiatric-Mental Health NP (PMHNP)

 Campus Address